Christmas Hope: A Couple's Battle with Mental Illness

 After David was transferred out of the mental ward, he still faced a tremendous battle ahead.
 The medications had long-term side effects.
 David was extremely frustrated when trying to do common, everyday tasks, and he struggled just to walk.
 The doctors started cutting his medications so that Lori would be able to take him home.
 But David's prognosis for recovery still looked bleak.

-Needing hope, Lori clung to the promises of Psalm 91.
+Needing hope, Lori clung to the promises of Psalms 91.
 Every day she asked God to keep His wings over David, to protect him and keep him safe from the effects of the medication.

 Lori and David flew home just before Thanksgiving time.
 When they'd go shopping at the BX, David couldn't even manage to make the change to pay.
 In public, he depended on Lori for everything.
 He had lost all confidence in his ability, and his self-esteem was at an all-time low.
 David wondered if he would ever be able to return to "normal."
 Even talking on the phone was hard for him.